SansGuidon/bookmarks/PRINCIPLES.md

 * Life doesn't get easier you just get stronger
 * living isn't fucking easy but at least you can make your life more fun
 * when you pause what you're doing, you find more interesting ways to do it.
 So pause often
+* Be you ! the world will adjust

 ## Art of Questions
 * Just ask